Eurekaaaaa/learning_git/readme.txt

 my dearest yunxuan
-creating a new branch is quick creating a new branch is quick BUT simple
+creating a new branch is quick creating a new branch is quick AND simple